SubDiv is a free program for Microsoft Windows systems to sort files by date into folders to bring order to a large folder full of files.

 We have reviewed several tools in the past here on Ghacks that let you sort files automatically into folders.
 Among them I Like To Move It, named after that terribly song, which is moving files based on rules into new folders.
 Other programs worth mentioning are File Sieve which lets you define many different sort parameters, and Dimensions 2 Folders, which has been specifically designed to sort images into folders.

 SubDiv is a small portable application for the Windows operating system that sorts files based on their date.
-All you need to do is unpack the program to the directory that you want to sort, and run it there.
+All you need to do is copy the program to the directory that you want to sort, and run it from there.

 Once you are done with the settings click apply to get back to the main interface.
-The folder sorting may take some time, depending on the number of files, whether you decided to inlcude subfolders in the scan, and the speed of the hard drive.
+The folder sorting may take some time, depending on the number of files, whether you decided to include subfolders, and the speed of the hard drive.

 The program works well and can sort a huge folder full of files in record time.
 If you prefer different sorting options, check out File Sieve instead, as it is offering them. (via Dottech)

 Update: The SubDiv download on the linked page is not working at the time of writing.
 I have uploaded the latest release version of the program to our own server.
-You can download the latest version of SubDiv with a click on the following link: [Download not found]
+Please note that we don't support the program in any way, and have uploaded it only for archiving purposes.
+You can download the latest version of SubDiv with a click on the following link: SubDiv